zackha/zackha/README.md

 ### Hey!

-If you want to support me, you can use the links on the left.
+If you want to support me, you can use the codes on the left.

 Big thanks to my patrons.